 The Option I Sequence prepares candidates for leadership positions as a principal, assistant principal, director, or supervisor.
 The Option I Sequence is approved by the State of New Jersey to meet the established degree requirements for candidates for leadership positions in public schools.
 The supervisor certificate is issued by the state to applicants upon graduation.
-Passing the current state examination for certification and fulfulling all mentorship experiences after graduation are requirements to achieve permanent certification as a school administrator in New Jersey.
+Passing the required state examination for certification and fulfulling all mentorship experiences after graduation are requirements to achieve permanent cert ification as a school administrator in New Jersey.
+The Certificate of Advanced Study in Educational Administration and Supervision is a certification program designed for candidates with a master's degree and a supervisor's license.
 Certification in Pennsylvania as an Elementary or Secondary Administrator currently requires either a program of eight leadership courses or completion of a Master of Arts Degree in Educational Administration.
 Either a focused course sequence or the Option I Degree Program Sequence taken at Rider meets Pennsylvania requirements.
 Passing the required state licensure examination is an additional requirement for Pennsylvania certification as a school administrator.

 The Option II Sequence at Rider is designed for the candidate seeking a career as a school business administrator.
 The Option II Sequence leads to the degree with a focus in school business administration.
-Certification as a school business administrator in New Jersey currently requires either a Master of Arts in Educational Administration or a sequence of courses beyond the bachelor's degree.
-Proposed changes in state code are expected to eliminate the course sequence as a possible certification route, making Rider's Option II Degree Sequence program a route to the state certificate.
+A recent code change in New Jersey now requires a master's degree for the state school business administrator certificate.
+Either a Master of Arts in Educational Administration, licensure as a Certified Public Accountant, or completion of a sequence of courses beyond a master's degree will lead to eligibility for the state certificate.
+A course sequence also exists at Rider as a possible certification route in addition to the Option II Degree program.

 Instructional strategies are utilized in the program sequences that promote personal initiative, pro-active engagement, and collaborative learning opportunities.
 This is accomplished through scholarly inquiry in the knowledge base of leadership and organizational behavior, management strategy, and best practice applications in curriculum and instruction.
 The sequence of courses in each option will be taken in a prescribed order that is established with the student at the beginning of study at Rider University.
-Each program option provides for simulated and internship experiences with "bridging opportunities" integrated into the courses of study.
-A required "Leadership Growth Projects Portfolio" documents the continuous and sustained accomplishments of the candidate in the appropriate work setting.
-All candidates must complete a comprehensive internship experience that is cooperatively developed between the candidate, a site-based mentor, and the university professor.
+Each degree program and certification option provides for internship experiences that extend throughout the course of study.
+Portfolio projects document the continuous and sustained accomplishments of the candidate in the appropriate work setting.
+All degree candidates must complete a comprehensive intenship experience that is cooperatively developed between the candidate, a sitebased mentor, and the university professor.
 Please contact the program coordinator for any additional information needed.

-- 1. Complete the general master's degree application requirements: - 2.
+- 1. Complete the general master's degree application requirements. - 2.
 A minimum 2.5 undergraduate GPA is required for admission. - 3.
 Two letters of recommendation.
 At least one letter of recommendation from a current district or school administrator and a second letter of recommendation from either another administrator, or an immediate supervisor or a team leader.
-Students applying from a non-school setting must supply equivalent letters from current supervisors.

-- 4. Submission of an initial personal leadership platform statement in educational administration. - 5.
-An interview with the program coordinator and a recommendation for acceptance into a sequence of study.
+Students applying from a non-school setting must supply equivalent letters from current supervisors. - Submission of an initial personal leadership platform statement in educational administration. - An interview with the program coordinator and a recommendation for acceptance into a sequence of study.